 The Opponent opposed the registration of the Application Mark under Section 7(6) on the ground that the application was made in bad faith.
 It alleges that the Application Mark belongs to the Opponent.
-The Opponent also claims that the Application Mark is identical to its earlier "MAHARAJAH'S" mark (as a well known mark) in respect of the same goods.
-Hence, the application should be refused under Section 8(1).
+The Opponent also claims that the Application Mark is identical or similar to its earlier "BUTTERFLY" mark (as a well known mark) in respect of the same goods.
+Hence, the application should be refused under Sections 8(1) and, in the alternative, 8(2)(b).
 Further, the Application Mark allegedly runs afoul of the well known mark provision under Section 8(4) and should not be registered.
 The Opponent also contends that use of the Application Mark was liable to be prevented under the law of passing off and the law of copyright and as such, the application should be refused under Section 8(4)(a) and (b) respectively.